Consult the following table for a list of notices and information about updates to BMC Helix Discovery.

 - SNMP (MIBs provide a rich source of management information).

-Obviously, the BMC Helix Discovery appliance needs to be able to reach areas of the network in order to discover hosts.
-However various methods of providing secure access are possible without disabling firewalls and access control policies, including using VPN tunnels and using Windows proxy BMC Helix Discovery appliances.
+Obviously, the BMC Helix Discovery appliance must be able to reach the network in order to discover hosts.
+However, various methods of providing secure access are possible without disabling firewalls and access control policies, including using VPN tunnels and using Windows proxy for BMC Helix Discovery appliances.
 Some IDS systems might identify certain activities (such as port scans) as suspicious.

 The discovery process will identify endpoints on such computers if they are visible from other hosts.
 You will need to complete details of programs running on them manually, though it might also be possible to categorize some of the components of the applications running on the unsupported platform either by which port it, or its counterpart, is listening on.

-The BMC Helix Discovery discovery process uses standard techniques that should not de-stabilize elements of the infrastructure.
+The BMC Helix Discovery discovery process uses standard techniques that do not de-stabilize elements of the infrastructure.

 Since there are always risks with deploying new technology, BMC's implementation plan involves analyzing areas of potential risk and achieving the right balance of risk and reward.
 BMC's test plan is also aimed at minimizing risk, ideally including testing in the customer's test environment.

 The BMC Helix Discovery ethos is agent-free management.
 BMC does not believe the logistical challenges associated with having an agent on every node is justifiable, so no BMC Helix Discovery-specific software needs to be installed on other computers.
 The BMC Helix Discovery user interface is entirely web-based.

 Agent-based discovery relies upon a level of control of asset deployment that does not exist in most businesses.
 It also implies a significant cost overhead to maintain agents on each platform, including approving, testing and deploying the agents.
 Finally, agents might not be available for the range of target platforms that your organization uses.
 We use standard techniques that have individually been authorized and deployed.